CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-runai-setup/README.md

 in `~/.config/JetBrains/RemoteDev-PY/...` and its cache in `~/.cache/JetBrains/RemoteDev-PY/...`.
 Every project will have its own configuration and cache if a different directory there.

-To have it preserved between different dev containers, you should specify the `PYCHARM_CONFIG_AT` env variable with your submit command as shown in the examples in `submit-scripts/remote-development.sh`.
+To have it preserved between different dev containers, you should specify the `JETBRAINS_SERVER_AT` env variable with your submit command as shown in the examples in `submit-scripts/remote-development.sh`.
 The missing directories will be created automatically if they don't exist.